What is spinal stenosis?

 The symptoms of spinal stenosis can vary depending on the location and severity of the narrowing, but some typical symptoms may include:

-If you are experiencing any of these symptoms, it is important to consult with a physical therapist for a proper diagnosis and treatment plan.
+If you are experiencing any of these symptoms, it is important to consult with a medical provider for a proper diagnosis and treatment plan.

 How to prevent spinal stenosis from occurring?